Baby pig farm visit

 Last Sunday as a family, we enjoyed visiting our hog breeder's farm to pickup a group of weaned pigs for our summer pasture.

-When we were there, we had the chance to take a short video of all the baby pigs running around his farm and interviewed farmer Brennan to share just how unique his methods are to raising hogs compared to the conventional pork you will find in the grocery store.
+When we were there, we had the chance to take a short video of all the baby pigs running around his farm and interviewed farmer Brendon to share just how unique his methods are to raising hogs compared to the conventional pork you will find in the grocery store.

 I hope you enjoy watching the happy little pigs out on pasture.
 It's truly a fun sight and brings me a sense of satisfaction knowing we support pigs to live a wonderful natural life on pasture vs the conventional factory farm model that the houses 74 million pigs annually in overcrowded concrete barns (Which is 93% of the U.S. pig population).